bryanthankins/vim-aspnetide/doc/aspnetide.txt

 :ASPGoTo                                        *:ASPGoTo*
    Takes you to the class file based on the current word.
 So if you are on "Utility" it will look through the directory tree for the utility class file.
 Function mapped to <leader>ag

+:ASPDatabase                                    *:ASPDatabase*
+   Requires the vim DBext plugin.
+Parses the web.config and loads all connection strings into preconfigured connections accessible from SQL Buffer Prompt (<leader>sbp) and easy querying from DBExt.
+Function mapped to <leader>ad

 The latest stable version can be found at:
     http://www.vim.org/scripts/script.php?script_id=3243